 Many people find that their eyes glaze over and they never even read the instructions about technical procedures like VMG or what it means.
 The major manufacturers don't usually warn you about the problems with VMG for sailing in their instruction manual anyways.
 But if you view your tacking results in the SailTimer™ app, they are clear and meaningful.
 Your eyes don't glaze over.
 There are no mathematical complications that need to be summarized for the layman.
 You just see a simple visual display of your optimal tacks as a chart overlay and your Tacking Time to Destination (TTD ®).
 It is inherently obvious.

 This is a revolutionary change in marine electronics for sailboat navigation.
-We don't even include VMG in our products.
 Our calculations work in all wind directions, not just upwind.
 We get information about your tacks from your actual tacking distances -- not from inferences about how fast you are moving into the wind (which is kind of a strange approach, considering that sailboats can't sail directly into the wind).
-In the age of GPS, when we can do calculations based on the precise position of your location and waypoints, those ancient, indirect methods are no longer necessary.

 The SailTimer™ software is fast and simple.
 It calculates your exact tacking distances, handles the polar data for you, can even learn the polars for your unique vessel, and continuously updates your optimal tacks and your Tacking Time to Destination.